Not Protesting Government RFPs Early Can Impact Your Proposal Evaluation.

-As government contractors, you may sometimes run across an RFP that appears vague and you wonder whether you can file a bid protest on those grounds.
+As government contractors, you may sometimes run across an RFP that appears vague or even narrowly written for another contractor and you wonder whether you can file a bid protest on those grounds.
 In other situations, you wonder whether the solicitation is “written for another contractor.”
 This will seriously impact your proposal evaluation.

 To answer the first question, the government must give bidders sufficient information in a solicitation and must provide offerors sufficient information so that they can prepare their proposals intelligently and compete on an equal basis.
-Failure to do this may taint you proposal evaluation.
+Failure to do this may taint you proposal evaluation or even violate the Competition in Contracting Act.

 The U.S. Court of Federal Claims denied a pre-award protest that alleged the agency had failed to include essential information to permit bidders to intelligently prepare proposals and ensure that the agency had a common basis for evaluating proposals.
 See Glenn Defense Marine (Asia), PTE v.
 United States, 97 Fed.
 Cl.
 568, 571 (2011).